ayush1997/YouTube-Like-predictor/README.md

 ### train_model.py
-This script is used for training the model over training data ( `dataset/data_final.csv` )
+This script is used for training the model over training data ( `dataset/data_final.csv` ) Because of **Bootstrap Sampling** in random forest the results migght vary after every trainig process.
 ```sh
 $ python train_model.py
 ```